BiteMe a Cooking Newsletter for Foodies Everywhere!

 and lists, and lists.
 I thought maybe you all

-would like me to make your lists for you,
+would like me to help make your lists for you,

 I have compiled a “Thanksgiving” notebook that